iamandresdiaz/photos/README.md

 each terminal tab
 7. Go to [local-www.photos.io](http://local-www.photos.io:8080/) on your browser
 8. Use the images provided inside the folder `./images`
+9. In order to see the original images and their filters you will need to use the search bar to show the results

 #### 🔍 Profiling